rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 `;
 {{< /highlight >}}

-Afterward, use this extended and renamed query in your Query component for requesting the additional information about repositories.
-Furthermore, pass these repositories from the query result to a new RepositoryList component which should do all the rendering for you.
-It's not the responsibility of the Profile component and furthermore you may want to render a list of repositories somewhere else at some point too.
+Use this extended and renamed query in your Query component to request additional information about repositories.
+Pass these repositories from the query result to a new RepositoryList component which should do all the rendering for you.
+It's not the responsibility of the Profile component, and you may want to render a list of repositories somewhere else.

 {{< highlight javascript "hl_lines=3 9 17" >}}
 ...